Gavel: Etymology

+Use in auctions

+A gavel is primarily used in live auctions and dates back to the 17th century.
+It is traditionally used by the auctioneer to announce the end of bidding on an item.
+The sound of the gavel striking the auction block signals the acceptance of the highest bid and the sale of the item.

 Use in meetings

 A gavel may be used in meetings of a deliberative assembly.
 According to Robert's Rules of Order Newly Revised, the gavel may be used to signify a recess or an adjournment.
 It may also be used to signify when a member makes a slight breach of the rules.

 Demeter's Manual of Parliamentary Law and Procedure states that, in addition to an optional light tap after a vote, there are three other uses of a gavel: